johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

+#### Generates a query screen for each table.
-#### Build queries to search for records and save your queries for later use.
+Search for records and save your queries to use again.
 <img src="/images/SearchDatabase.jpg">

-#### Build JSON structures according to schemas of unlimited length and unlimited nesting levels.
+#### Each record is just a JSON entry.
+The generated apps just a collection of JSON editors.
+Unlimited length, unlimited nesting levels, schema enforced.
 <img src="/images/NestingStruct01.jpg">

-#### Embed custom functionality into generic generated screens or make them completely custom.
+#### Embed custom functionality into generic screens or generate them completely custom.
 <img src="/images/CustomFunctions.jpg">